axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-19-RADICAL COMPANIES for the Impatient.markdown

     </li>
     <li>Along with expenses, loan repayment, and other fixed expenses, the sum of all PRIs determines what for simplicity we’ll call the company’s breakeven point.
     </li>
-    <li>Every month, the company pays its bills and all PRIs and what’s left is distributed as Earned Dividends according to each person’s RAD  allocations.
+    <li>Every month, the company pays its bills and all PRIs and what’s left is distributed as Earned Dividends according to each person’s <SPAN>RAD</SPAN>  allocations.
 This is the happy path.
     </li>
     <li>When revenue doesn’t cover the breakeven point, a PRI Account for each member provides predictability.
 As a company we can get a loan or  an investment for this fund.
 Then, as needed, money flows out of the PRI Account to cover a member’s full PRI.
     </li>